Links on Android Authority may earn us a commission. Learn more.

 Laptops and computers pack plenty of storage space nowadays, but it’s not limitless.
 There may come a day where you need to add a few gigs to fit the rest of your files.
-You can open your computer and upgrade the storage inside, assuming your computer is repair-friendly.
+One way is to open your computer and upgrade the storage inside, assuming your computer is repair-friendly.
 Alternatively, you can buy an external hard drive.
 Not only is it a useful way to back up your data, but it lets you easily move files from one device to another.
 These are the best external hard drives you can buy today.

 The best external hard drives:

 Editor’s note: We will update our list of the best external hard drives over time.

 Our list starts with the Seagate Backup Plus Slim.
 The headline feature is how slim it is relative to other external hard drives with similar storage configurations.
 Another nice touch is the aluminum enclosure, along with temporary memberships to Mylio Create and Adobe Creative Cloud.